Methone (Macedonia): History

 Methone was founded in the second half of the 8th century BC of Eretrian settlers, who were previously evicted by Corinthian colonists from the island Corfu.
-Originally the settlers wanted after the expulsion from Corfu return to their hometown of Eretria on Euboea, but were prevented there by force of arms off the shore.
-Therefore, the Methonians were called by their neighbors (roughly the ones thrown away).
+Originally the settlers wanted after the expulsion from Corfu return to their hometown of Eretria on Euboea, but the citizens of Eretria, having learned of their arrival in advance, refused to admit them and prevented them from landing by pelting them with stones from slings.
+Unable either to persuade the inhabitants or force a landing, the exiles sailed to Thrace, where they settled.
+Therefore, the Methonians were called by their neighbors οἱ ἀποσφενδόνητοι (driven away by sling-stones).

 The city is considered the oldest Greek colony in the northern Aegean.
 Due to the favorable location, it became a hub of trade with the Balkans.
 Since the founding of the colony, there existed production facilities for various goods and a trading port.
 In addition to the settlers from Euboea, local residents, Phoenicians and merchants from the eastern Aegean participated in the trade.
 The ports of Methone and Pydna reached 600 BC to 500 BC importance, especially in the shipment of timber and tar (shipbuilding).

 Unlike the rest of Pieria, Methone was not ruled by Macedonia but was an ally of Athens and since 434 BC, a member of the Athenian League.
 The city was besieged by the Macedonian king Philip II, who thereby lost his eye by an arrow (354/3 BC).
 After their surrender King Philip allowed the inhabitants to leave the city.
 However, they were not allowed to take their belongings, only the clothes they wore were left to them.
 Methone was destroyed and has not been historically mentioned since.

 It is probable that the apostle Paul resumed his second missionary mission to Athens from here, after leaving Berea (modern Veria) (Acts 17:14, 15).